cjraynerrose/EPM-Mouser-Assessment/Notes.md

 ## Questions
 - `AddNewProduct` name uniqueness does not specify any case sensitivity, should it?
 - Should we be using models for the API?
 I.e., ProductModel.
 Product has unused fields for this use case.
 - The order endpoint seems to have been incorectly specified, should it be changed?
+(It has been changed to PUT to test it via swagger)